nastassjamotro/Programming-1-Portfolio/README.md

 ## Playing Screen

 #### When the actual playing screen loads it would look something like this:
-  The first is an example of the mockup using the actual pictures of the character.
+  The first is an example of the mockup using the actual pictures of the characters.

 ![alt text](https://nastassjamotro.github.io/Programming-1-Portfolio/figuresmockup.png "Logo Title Text 1")